babel/website/docs/plugin-proposal-dynamic-import.md

 ## When (not) to use this plugin

-If you are using Babel in production, you should normally not use this plugin.
-Instead, you should use a bundler, such as Webpack, Rollup or Parcel to handle `import()` expressions.
-However, there are still some valid use cases:
+If you are using a bundler, such as Webpack, Rollup or Parcel, you should **not** use this plugin and let your bundler handle `import()` expressions.

+You should use this plugin if:
 - You are authoring a Node.js library in ESM but want to distribute it in CommonJS(CJS): Install this plugin and [`@babel/plugin-transform-modules-commonjs`](./plugin-transform-modules-commonjs.md)
 - You use [RequireJS](https://requirejs.org) to load modules in the browser: Install this plugin and [`@babel/plugin-transform-modules-amd`](./plugin-transform-modules-amd.md)
 - You use [SystemJS](https://github.com/systemjs/systemjs) to load modules in the browser: Install this plugin and [`@babel/plugin-transform-modules-systemjs`](./plugin-transform-modules-systemjs.md)